Saudi Aramco says virus shuts down its computer network

 “The source ... reiterated the lack of any effect at all on the work of production due to the strength of advanced protection systems,” the statement added.

-Rumours had spread among traders earlier on Wednesday that the state-owned company had been subjected to a hacking attack.
-(Reporting By Reem Shamseddine and Angus McDowall; Editing by Bernard Orr)
+Rumors had spread among traders earlier on Wednesday that the state-owned company had been subjected to a hacking attack.